Project Babylon: In media

 The events of Project Babylon are dramatized in the 1994 HBO movie Doomsday Gun starring Frank Langella as Bull, with Kevin Spacey, Alan Arkin, and Clive Owen in supporting roles, and in Frederick Forsyth's novel The Fist of God.

 The novel Splinter Cell, written by Raymond Benson under the pseudonym David Michaels, refers to Project Babylon and Gerald Bull as the antagonists in the story who develop and manage to fire a new supergun, "Babylon Phoenix."

 The novel Nature of the Beast by Louise Penny also revolves around the story of Gerald Bull and Project Babylon.

-The Babylon Project also provided the inspiration for the Golgo 13 manga story The Gun at Am-Shara, in which the title character assassinates a fictionalized version of Gerald Bull.
+The Babylon Project also provided the inspiration for the Golgo 13 manga story "The Gun at Am-Shara", in which the title character assassinates a fictionalized version of Gerald Bull.

 In Conflict: Desert Storm II, the Babylon guns are the objective of the final mission, requiring the player to mark them for airstrikes.

+The video game Mercenaries: Playground of Destruction reimagined the gun as the "Type 07 supergun".